Bhuva26/Bhuva26/README.md

 # Hi there 👋 I'm Bhuvaneshwari

-🎓 AI & DS Student at Kongu Engineering College (Batch: 2023–2027)
+🎓 AI & DS Student at Kongu Engineering College
 💻 Full-Stack Developer passionate about building end-to-end web applications
 🚀 Built projects using the MERN stack and Java
 📊 Exploring Data Science and Machine Learning